Do Go On - 536 - FedEx Flight 705

 It's the most unreal thing I've ever researched.

-And I asked, oh, what did you research?
+And I asked, oh, what did you research it for?

 I just went down a rabbit hole.

-I also loved that they used to want to be a pilot,
+I also love that they used to want to be a pilot,

 and then this possibly ended that dream.